chickensoft-games/chickensoft_site/docs/how_csharp_works_in_godot/how_csharp_works_in_godot.md

 ## ✏️ Namespaces

 Godot does not care what namespaces you use (if any) in your code files, even for scene scripts.
-You are free to nest namespaces as much as you like, or not use them at all.
-For the sanity of your team, we typically recommend using a single namespace for the game's code as it keeps things flexible and facilitates future refactoring.
+You are free to nest namespaces as much as you like (or not use them at all).

 ## 🖼️ How Godot Hosts Managed Assemblies